Aravindhakumar-M/Greenguard/Ultrasonic Sensor/README.md

 ## Prerequisites

 - A Raspberry Pi with GPIO pins
-- ROS (Robot Operating System) installed on the Raspberry Pi
+- ROS Noetic installed on the Raspberry Pi
 - Appropriate wiring for connecting the ultrasonic sensor to the Raspberry Pi's GPIO pins

 ## Setup